m2osw/snaplogger/README.md

     filename=database

-The filename must can be a full path with an extension:
+The filename can be a full path with an extension:

     filename=/var/log/my-app/strange-errors.txt

-If no slashes are found, then the `path` parameter is prepended, so the following has the same effect:
+If no slashes are found in filename, then the `path` parameter is prepended, so the following has the same effect:

     filename=strange-errors.txt
     path=/var/log/my-app

-Similarly, if `filename` does not include an extension, the default ".log" is appended.
-In the following case, the file wil be in the same location, but it will use the ".log" extension:
+Similarly, if `filename` does not include an extension, the default `.log` is appended.
+In the following case, the file is in the same location, but it will use the `.log` extension:

     filename=strange-errors
     path=/var/log/my-app

+Note that the filename and path can make use of environment variables.
+For example, if you want to save the logs in a user directory, you could
+use:

+    path=$HOME/.local/share/$APPNAME

+The parser understands variable names written between curly braces too which is useful if followed by characters that would otherwise be viewed as being part of the variable name:

+    filename=${app_name}log

+Finally, if the path is `~` or starts with `~/` then the `~` is replaced by the content of the `$HOME` variable.
+So the following are the same:

+    path=~/.local/share/$APPNAME
+    path=$HOME/.local/share/$APPNAME

+Often, when using a path involving the $HOME directory of a user, the folder was not created at installation time.
+To allow the automatic creation of that path, you want to also set the following:

+    create_path=true

 When using files for the output, the files can grow very quickly if the process derails (i.e. there is an issue and it tries again and again